mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 [zio-default-async-5]: Making breakfast at home
 ```

-Bob will make breakfast at home, no matter the Alice's call.
+Bob will make breakfast at home, no matter Alice's call.
 Sorry, Alice, maybe next time.

 ## 8. Conclusions

-Summing up, in the article we briefly introduced the concept of effect, and how ZIO uses it to
-implement concurrent execution through fibers.
-Using a simple example, then, we showed how to use
-the three main operations available on fibers: Fork, join, and interrupt.
+In the article, we briefly introduced the concept of effect and how ZIO uses it to implement concurrent execution through fibers.
+Using a simple example, we showed how to use the three primary operations available on fibers: Fork, join, and interrupt.

-Moreover, fibers are the very basic brick of concurrency programming in ZIO.
-A lot of concepts are
-build upon them, implementing richer and more complex use cases.
+Moreover, fibers are the actual brick of concurrency programming in ZIO.
+A lot of concepts are built upon them, implementing richer and more complex use cases.